Miss Universe 1958

-Miss Universe 1958 was the seventh Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, the United States, on 25 July 1958.
+Miss Universe 1958 was the seventh Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, on 25 July 1958.

 At the conclusion of the event, Gladys Zender of Peru crowned Luz Marina Zuluaga of Colombia as Miss Universe 1958.
 Zuluaga was the first representative of Colombia to win the contest.

 Contestants from thirty-six countries and territories competed in this year's pageant.
 The pageant was hosted by Byron Palmer.